Reporting for the Hooding Ceremony

 Important information for 2016 candidates will be made available here in mid-May 2016.
 These details are also forthcoming from your department--please be alert to this information.

 Please note that the registrar reminds all degree candidates to check WebSIS for any outstanding grades or financial charges that would prevent you from being invested with your Doctoral hood on June 2, 2016, and receiving your diploma at Commencement.
 Visit the Registrar's website for additional information, including student deadlines.

 Security, arrival, and venue

 The Hooding Ceremony will take place at 11 am on June 2 in the Johnson Athletics Center (Building W34).
 All are welcome and tickets are not required.
 Doors will open at 9:30 am.

 A note about security for guests

 Security arrangements are finalized in the days leading up to Commencement: we recommend that guests visit these pages again the week prior to Commencement.
 Thank you.

-Guests are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center (admission time TBA).
+Guests are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center.
 The guest entrance to the Johnson Athletics Center is next to the Zesiger Sports and Fitness Center.
 Those who will require assistance accessing the venue may be dropped off on the Vassar Street side of the building.
 Staff will be present and able to help guests from there to the Johnson Athletics Center.